browniebroke/pypackage-template/README.md

 > _Note:_
 > the `--trust` option is required because this template may execute some tasks after generating the project, like initialising the git repo, installing dependencies and so forth.
 These are all listed in the `copier.yml` of this repo, under the `_tasks` key.
 They are all optional and safe to run.
 You can take my word for it, or better, check the code yourself!
+> go to [Applications Settings](https://github.com/settings/installations) and copy the links for the `Configure` button for the GitHub Apps you want to have installed automatically.
+(You may want to install [Renovate](https://github.com/marketplace/renovate), [pre-commit ci](https://github.com/marketplace/pre-commit-ci), as AllContributors and Codecov can be installed globally)

 ### Start developing